aspitarl/AI-Art/README.md

 `<song>`: song name, a subdirectory that images and metadata will be stored in. located in `media_dir/<song>` `<sx>`: 'scene' which is a collection of related images

-The metadata describing prompts and transitions is located in `prompt_data` in the song directory.
+The metadata describing prompts and transitions is located in `transition_meta` in the song directory.
 This folder needs to be transfered to google cloud with

 For image generation scripts ( `explore_prompts.py`, `gen_saved_prompts.py`, and `gen_transitions.py`) there are associated notebooks that can be run on google collab.

 ## Create images (cloud)

-Put prompt defiintions in `media_dir/<song>/prompt_data/prompt_image_definitions.csv` in desired song folder song.
+Put prompt defiintions in `media_dir/<song>/transition_meta/prompt_image_definitions.csv` in desired song folder song.
 Transfer to the cloud server.

 Use `explore_prompts.py` to find prompts and add seed info to `prompt_image_definitions.csv`